zqian50/apcsa_material/classwork/console_game/directions.md

 * In the driver, the player should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new Warrior("Bob", 10);).
 * Your player has some HP (health points) values at the beginning of the game.
 * Your attack/support/special methods return Strings because you want the option of printing the text of what happened.

+### Day2

+* Look at the sample subclass MyWarrior and compare it to your subclass.
+What is different?
+What is the same?

+* How your game will interact with the user?